GameAnalytic/Intro/README.md

 # Intro
-This repository is created to share my experience on how analytics is conducted in game industry
+This repository is created to share my experience and understanding on how analytics is conducted in game industry.
+There will be a mixed content of common metrics and terminologies we use in the gaming industry, statistic knowledge applied to realworld case, hands-on coding example to solve concrete problem.